rocketkeis/scrum/docs/team-processes.md

   * Hand-over from the Solutioning Team (if available)
   * Project Kick-off
-      * Introduction of Scrum Team and Client Stakeholders
+      * Introduction of Scrum Team and Customer Stakeholders
       * High-level alignment on what's going to be built
       * High-level alignment on methodology
       * High-level timeline and what are the immediate next steps
-  * PO, SM, Tech Lead to work with Client PO
+  * PO, SM, Tech Lead to work with Customer PO
       * Product Vision, high-level roadmap
       * Capture known risks, assumptions and dependencies
   * SM to facilitate finalizing these working agreements, cadences, definition of done, etc. with the Scrum Team.
-PO to align these with Client PO.
+PO to align these with Customer PO.
   * Tech Lead to initiate discussions and setup of development prerequisites (framework, tooling, coding standards, etc).
+Consult with Customer Technology Representative as needed.

 ### Release Planning

   * SM facilitates the Release Planning.
-  * Client PO and Scrum Team work together on user story mapping.
+  * Customer PO and Scrum Team work together on user story mapping.
   * Output: Prioritized epics and user stories, to be used by PO/Team in creating user stories
+  * For reporting: PO works with Customer PO in documenting the high-level plans to be shared with Program Sponsor.

 ### Backlog Refinement

   * PO and Team sets aside time for backlog refinement to prepare for Sprint Planning.
-  * Optional: Client PO is included in backlog refinement.
+  * Optional: Customer PO is included in backlog refinement.
 Otherwise, PO serves as Proxy.
+  * As needed, Scrum Team to do ad hoc consultations to Customer PO and/or Business Technology Representative.
   * Output: User Stories in the Product Backlog to be discussed in the Sprint Planning

 ### Sprint Planning

   * SM facilitates the Sprint Planning.
+  * Optional: Customer PO is included in Sprint Planning.
+Otherwise, PO serves as Proxy.
   * PO shares the goal in mind, highlighting if there are any expectations of or demos to Stakeholders.
   * PO/BA discusses the user stories.
 Team sizes the user stories using poker planning.
   * Team raises if there are other user stories for tech backlog items or retrospective items that need to be handled in the sprint.